-COP28 fossil fuel debate sizzles as world marks record hot year
+COP28 Fossil Fuel Debate Sizzles As World Marks Record Hot Year

 Europe's climate monitor on Wednesday said this year will be the hottest in recorded history after November became the sixth record-breaking month in a row.

-Last month smashed the previous November heat record, pushing 2023's global average temperature to 1.46 degrees Celsius warmer than pre-industrial levels, the EU's Copernicus Climate Change Service said.
+Last month smashed the previous November heat record, pushing 2023's global average temperature to 1.46oC warmer than pre-industrial levels, the EU's Copernicus Climate Change Service said.

-November also contained two days that were 2C warmer than pre-industrial levels.
+November also contained two days that were 2oC warmer than pre-industrial levels.
 Not one such day had ever before been recorded.

-"The extraordinary global November temperatures, including two days warmer than 2C above pre-industrial (levels), mean that 2023 is the warmest year in recorded history," she said.
+“The extraordinary global November temperatures, including two days warmer than 2oC above pre-industrial [levels], mean that 2023 is the warmest year in recorded history,” she said.

 “The temperature will keep rising and so will the impacts of heatwaves and droughts.”